forsling/fiskta/README.md

   Special: . (any char except newline)

 CLAUSES:
-  All operations until the next :: are considered an independent clause.
+  All operations until the next THEN are considered an independent clause.
   A clause will succeed if all ops succeed, fail if any op fails.
   On Failure: clause rolls back (no output or label changes); later clauses still run.
   On Success: emits staged output in order, commits labels, updates cursor and last-match snapshot.